barbourww/barbourww.github.io/about/index.md

 	<a href="{{ site.url }}/images/jacksonville_big.jpg"><img src="{{ site.url }}/images/jacksonville.jpg" alt=""></a>
 </figure>

-In my free time I enjoy woodworking, building custom electronics, backpacking, biking, and beer tasting.
+In my free time I enjoy woodworking, building custom electronics, backpacking, and biking.
 See my [blog posts]({{ site.url }}/chronposts/) for some of my personal projects.
+I am a construction site supervisor with Habitat for Humanity of Greater Nashville on the weekends.
 I have a hound dog who goes by Mikey; coincidentally, he also enjoys hiking and biking with me.

 <figure class="half">
 	<a href="{{ site.url }}/images/mikey_hike.jpg"><img src="{{ site.url }}/images/mikey_hike.jpg" alt=""></a>